jeff4/bionotes.github.io/_comp/comp-notes.md

 ## 9/09 - Back to Eleventy.
 First deploy with Netlify
 * Got started with Netlify [using these instructions](https://docs.netlify.com/get-started/)
 * Node, npm, Netlify CLI are all installed and up to date.
 Now to choose an Eleventy Starter Kit.

+### Eleventy Starter Kits
-* Top candidate starter kits:
+* Top candidate starter projects from [this page](https://www.11ty.dev/docs/starter/):
 	* [Twelvety by Greg Ives](https://github.com/gregives/twelvety) has nice photos and has responsive picture shortcodes with AVIF and WebP support.
 Last updated June 2021, 140 commits, 291 stars.
 This and 11tyOne by Phil Hawksworth are the leaders so far.
 [Demo site](https://twelvety.netlify.app).
 	* [EleventyOne by Phil Hawksworth](https://github.com/philhawksworth/eleventyone) looks small, fast, and tested.
 Only challenge is that it was created Jan 2021 and hasn't had much updates since then?
 462 stars, 112 forks.
 [Demo site](https://eleventyone.netlify.app).
 	* [Eleventy Starter Ghost](https://github.com/TryGhost/eleventy-starter-ghost) is quite good, has 330 stars, 162 forks, last commit was in 2022.